-When plantar fasciitis healing is delayed or injury persists, your body repairs the weak and injured soft tissue with bone.
-Usually, your injured fascia will be healed via fibroblastic activity.
-They'll operate for at least six weeks.
-If your injury persists beyond this time, osteoblasts are recruited to the area.
-Osteoblasts form bone and the end result is bone (or calcification) within the plantar fascia or at the calcaneal insertion.
+When you delay plantar fasciitis healing and injury persists, your body repairs the weak and injured soft tissue with bone.
+Usually, your injured fascia heals via fibroblastic activity.
+Fibroblasts naturally operate for at least six weeks.
+If your injury persists beyond this time, osteoblasts recruit to the area.
+Osteoblasts form bone, and the result is bone (or calcification) within the plantar fascia or at the calcaneal insertion.
 These bone formations are known as heel spurs.

-This scenario is most common with the traction type injury.
-The additional bone growth is known as a heel spur or calcaneal spur.
+This scenario is most familiar with the traction type injury.
+The additional bone growth is a heel spur or calcaneal spur—more information: plantar fasciitis.

 What are the Symptoms of a Heel Spur?

 - You’ll typically first notice early heel spur pain under your heel in the morning or after resting.

 - Your heel pain will be worse with the first steps and improves with activity as it warms up.